-Cost of sales and inventories consumed mainly comprised cost of wines, vineyard costs and food materials.
-The cost of sales and inventories consumed increased by approximately HK\$71.8 million, or approximately 29.9% from approximately HK\$240.2 million for the Year 2022 to approximately HK\$312.0 million for the Year 2023.
-The rise of the cost of sales and inventories consumed was following the trend of increase of the revenue in the wine business as the market development during the Year 2023 and offering discounts and product sale packages in order to maintain customer loyalty, to attract prospective customers and to further develop potential business market.
+Cost of sales and inventories consumed mainly comprised cost of wines, vineyard costs and drinking water.
+The cost of sales and inventories consumed increased by approximately HK\$136.6 million, or approximately 43.8% from approximately HK\$312.0 million for the Year 2023 to approximately HK\$448.6 million for the Year 2024.
+The rise of the cost of sales and inventories consumed was following impairment loss on inventories and the trend of increase of the revenue in the wine business as the market development during the Year 2024 and offering discounts and product sale packages in order to maintain customer loyalty, to attract prospective customers and to further develop potential business market.